meinside/meinside.github.io/_posts/2014-08-05-How-I-transfered-my-Play-Store-apps-to-another-account-and-refunded-developer-registration-fee.md

 ## 2. Finish the developer registration process on that new account.

-If you proceed to the next step without finishing the registration process, you\'ll receive an email like this:
+If you proceed to the next step without finishing the registration process, you'll receive an email like this:

 	After researching the target account, we've found that the registration fee payment is still in process.
 	This can take up to 48 hours to complete.